saurabhnalgirkar/groovy-spock-restassured/README.md

 `mvn -Denv="local" -DselectBrowser="safari" clean install`

-The `-DselectBrowser` takes following arguments assuming the respective web driver is installed.
+The `-DselectBrowser` takes the following argument assuming the respective web driver is installed.
 - "safari"
-- "chrome"
-- "firefox"

 The `-Denv` argument only takes "local" for now.